R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 When enabled alone, the mount point will be `/` and all files and directories will be considered part of the in-memory filesystem.

+!!! warning
+    The lower limit for the in-memory filesystem's size is 97792 bytes and the upper limit is the value of the `maxHeapSize`.

 !!! tip
     As with `maxHeapSize` and `maxStackSize`, the size is specified in bytes but you can put a `k`, `m` or `g`